Evo Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Evo Dragoncraft Deck - How to Play

-Create a Powerful Field with Super-Evolution
+Build a Strong Field with Super-Evolution

-Finish with Sandalphon's Super Skybound Art
+Finish the Game with Sandalphon’s Super Skybound Art

 Mulligan Guide for the Evo Dragoncraft